Is my sin bigger than yours?

 Scenario 1

 A woman, raised in the suburbs by a strict, but caring family, marries a Christian man with high standards regarding money management.
 He counsels his wife on the importance of frugality on a regular basis, reminding her that the less money they save, the less they’ll have to give to her favorite charities.
-Though these lectures are frequent, she has not grown numb to them, as they are a constant reminder she is thoughtlesdresss, careless and ungenerous.
+Though these lectures are frequent, she has not grown numb to them, as they are a constant reminder she is thoughtless, careless and ungenerous.
 Yet, when that dress on the display calls her name, telling her she deserves a reward for all the work she does homeschooling the kids, she gives in to the temptation to buy it.
 It wasn’t that much over budget after all.

 Then the Kohl’s bill arrives and her husband asks why the balance is so large.
 She reminds him that kids’ clothes don’t cost what they used to and tells him she—conveniently—lost the receipt.